j23414/mango-user-guide/node,_link,_graph.md

 # Graph Data

+A graph is defined as a set of nodes and edges.
+Think of the nodes as the circles in the graph.
+The edges connect pairs of circles.
+In a social network, the nodes usually represent individuals.
+Links represent some type of "relationship" between pairs of individuals, usually friendship.

+Continuing with the social graph example, what type of information might each node contain?
+Since the node represents an individual, let's call him "Bob", it can contain any information about that individual.
+Bob might have an age, height, birthdate, favorite color, and home address, just to name a few.

 Defining graphs in GEL requires first defining a **nodetype** and **linktype**.
 Enter the following GEL commands into the GEL console (bottom right) to define different nodetypes.

 ```